BackendExpert/main-web/src/components/NewsEvent/README.md

 - - the all list of news events

 - in this NewsEvent
-- - the news envet list in another folder because
+- - the news enevt list in another folder because in the NewsEventInfo.tsx file also requrie the news enevt list